techei/phonedirectory/README.md

 ###End
 Super easy to use it...!!
-Enjoy!!
+Enjoy your day!!